 This shows the temperature of the engine's coolant.
-During normal operation, the pointer should rise to about the middle of the gauge.
-In severe driving conditions, the pointer may rise to the upper zone.
+During normal operation, the pointer should rise from the bottom white mark to about the middle of the gauge.
+In severe driving conditions, such as very hot weather or a long period of uphill driving, the pointer may rise to near the upper white mark.
 If it reaches the red (Hot) mark, pull safely to the side of the road.
-Turn to page 174 for instructions and precautions on checking the engine's cooling system.
+Turn to page 214 for instructions and precautions on checking the engines cooling system.